Last updated: October 1, 2020

 One of the advantages of living in New South Wales is that this state has a very long coastline, home to some of the world’s prettiest beaches.
 Some of these beaches are famous all over the world, while others are still very much undiscovered.

-Let’s get straight into it, from north to south, here is our top 15 best beaches in New South Wales.
+From north to south, here is our top 20 best beaches in New South Wales.

 1. Byron Bay’s Main Beach

 With lots of great beaches to choose from in Byron Bay, the iconic Main Beach is Byron Bay’s most popular strip of sand.

 Conveniently situated directly in front of the town’s centre, Main Beach is great for swimming with usually very mild waves.

 A large grassy park area right behind the beach is a popular venue, with great facilities such as picnic tables, barbeques, toilet blocks and playgrounds.
 It attracts locals and visitors of all sorts and backgrounds, creating a pleasantly harmonious atmosphere.

 Byron Bay’s main beach is patrolled by surf life savers year-round, with their club house located in the centre of the beach.
 Established in 1907, the Byron Bay Surf Club is one of Australia’s oldest surf life saving clubs.

 2. Wategos Beach